 Grants and Contracts.
 All Grant Agreements shall include the County’s required nondiscrimination provision as follows:

 During the performance of this Grant Agreement, Grantee agrees that it shall not discriminate on the basis of sex, race, color, marital status, national origin, religious affiliation, disability, sexual orientation, gender identity or expression or age except by minimum age and retirement provisions, unless based upon a bona fide occupational qualifications.
-Notwithstanding the definition of contract as set forth in K.C.C. chapter 12.19, the provisions of that chapter and related administrative rules shall apply to this Grant Agreement and are incorporated herein by this reference.
+Notwithstanding the definition of contract as set forth in KCC. chapter 12.19, the provisions of that chapter and related administrative rules shall apply to this Grant Agreement and are incorporated herein by this reference.
 They are also available online at:

 http://kingcounty.gov/operations/procurement/services/equal_benefits.aspx